GSA/piv-guides/pages/locally-trusted-ocsp.md

   2. With "Operational" selected, click on **Enable Log** in the **Actions** pane<!--Left-hand panel?
 No screen capture to verify. -->.

   3. The default log size is 1 MB.
-To increase the log size, click on **Properties**, and set desired log size (maximum recommended). <!-- Moved the "Disable Log" to end of testing, since it should be done after user completes testing. -->
+To increase the log size, click on **Properties**, and then your desired log size.
+(The maximum size is recommended.) <!-- What is the max size?
+Moved the "Disable Log" step to end of testing, since it should be done after user completes testing. -->

-</ STOPPED HERE/>

-  5. Before you begin, install the required intermediate CA certificates (if they are not already in the **Intermediate Certification Authorities store**) to validate the test certificates.
+  5. Next, install the required intermediate CA certificates (if they are not already in the **Intermediate Certification Authorities store**) to validate the test certificates.

   6. Double-click on each certificate to verify that each test certificate path is built.
-Confirming that each one is valid and has a certificate path in the **Certification Path tab**.
+Confirm that each one is valid and has a certificate path in the **Certification Path tab**.

-> <i class="icon-info"></i>  The additional events that appear when following AIA URLs to retrieve Intermediate CA certificates are not included or addressed below.
+> <i class="icon-info"></i>  The additional events that appear when following<!--Following how?--> Authority Information Access (AIA) URLs to retrieve Intermediate CA certificates are not included or addressed below. <!--Is there a link/source the user should go to for help with these events?-->

-Optionally, you may want to isolate the test client from the Internet.
-This is highly recommended if you are attempting to deploy locally trusted OCSP in a manner that allows for ongoing operation when disconnected from the Internet.
-In this case, the client should be able to validate configured certificates while only having access to the locally trusted OCSP Responder.
-There are multiple ways to achieve this effect; one approach is to remove all DNS server entries from the client and add the OCSP Responder to the host file.
-If using this approach ensure you clear the DNS cache before testing:
+Optionally, you may want to isolate the test Client from the Internet.
+We highly recommend doing this if the locally trusted OCSP will be used for ongoing operations when disconnected from the Internet.
+If this is the case, the Client should be able to validate configured certificates through access to only the locally trusted OCSP Responder.
+There are also other ways to achieve this effect<!--What effect?
+Being disconnected from the Internet (unclear)?-->; one approach is to remove all DNS server entries from the Client and add the OCSP Responder to the host file.
+If you use this approach, ensure that you clear the DNS cache before testing by using:

-	ipconfig /flushdns
+	**ipconfig /flushdns**

 #### Execute testing

-Open the Event Viewer and navigate to **Applications and Services Logs** / **Microsoft** / **Windows** / **CAPI2** / **Operational**.
-Click **Clear Log** in the Actions pane.
+  1. Open the **Event Viewer** and go to:

+  > **Applications and Services Logs**/ **Microsoft**/**Windows**/**CAPI2**/**Operational**.

+  2. Click on **Clear Log** in the **Actions** pane.

-Open a command prompt and issue the following commands, replacing "certificate.cer" with the path and file name of a certificate below:
+  3. To clear all of the cached certificates, CRLs, and OCSP responses, open a command prompt and enter the following command, replacing "certificate.cer" with the path and file name of a certificate:

-    certutil -URLcache * delete
+  > **certutil -URLcache * delete**
-    certutil -verify "certificate.cer"

-The first command will clear all cached certificates, CRLs, and OCSP responses.
-The second command will generate a lot of output detailing the content of each certificate in the certificate path and concluding with whether or not the certificate path was successfully validated.
-For example:
+  4. To generate detailed output about the content of each certificate in the certificate path (concluding with whether or not the certificate path was successfully validated), enter the following command:

+    **certutil -verify "certificate.cer"**

+  > For example:

     Verified Issuance Policies:
 	    2.16.840.1.101.3.2.1.3.6